October 16, 2024 | Michail Takach

 Eldon scrapbooked news clippings for decades, highlighting or underlining code words used to describe homosexuals.
 The headlines always included words like “deviate,” “pervert,” “invert,” “molestor,” “dishonorable,” and almost always “criminal.”
 Eldon knew what these words really meant.
 He’d often cross them out and replace them with his own word.
 GAY.

-The voice of the nation
+The voice of a nation

 Eldon's historic contributions to the national "gay press" can only be described as humbling.

-On January 13, 1958, the US Supreme Court ruled that ONE, America’s first national gay mail-order magazine, did not violate federal obscenity laws.
-“Just because a publication contains homosexual content,” ruled the judge, “does not automatically make that content obscene.”
 The ONE lawsuit opened the floodgates for a national gay press, over a decade before Stonewall, fostering a national nightlife network for men in the know – and the formation of an interconnected gay experience in America’s largest cities.
 Publications like the Lavender Baedeker and the Damron Guide were critical in creating true community for the first time ever.

 By the time ONE ceased production in December 1969, the Stonewall Uprising had inspired gay mail- order “magazines” in almost every major American city – except Milwaukee.
 These were not well- written, well-organized, well-conceived or sustainable publications, much more like the zines of the 1990s than actual magazines of today.
 Still, they were better than nothing, and they were as rare as they were scandalous.